What is FIFO Inventory Valuation Method?

 Under the FIFO method of accounting inventory valuation, the goods which are purchased at the earliest are the first one to be removed from the inventory account.
 This results in remaining inventory at books to be valued at the most recent price for which the last stock of inventory is purchased.
 This results in inventory asset recorded on the balance sheet at most recent costs.

 Conversely, this method also results in older historical purchase price allocated to the cost of goods sold (COGS) and matched against current period revenues.

-FIFO method of inventory valuation results in an overstatement of gross margin in an inflationary environment and therefore does not necessarily reflects a proper matching of revenues and costs.
+FIFO method of inventory valuation results in an overstatement of gross margin in an inflationary environment and therefore does not necessarily reflect a proper matching of revenues and costs.
 For example, in an environment where inflation is on the upward trend, current revenue will be matched against older and lower-cost inventory items and this will result in the highest possible gross margin.